Hydrothermal vent: Exploitation

-There are three mining waste processes known as the side case sediment release, dewatering process and sediment shift or disturbance, that would be expected with the deep-sea mining processes and could result in the accumulation of a sediment plume or cloud which, can lead to substantial environmental implications.
-The side cast sediment release is a process that would occur at the seafloor and would involve the move of material at the seafloor by the submerged ROV’s and would most likely contribute to the formation of the sediment plume at the seafloor.
-The idea of side cast release is that the ROV’s would discard economically invaluable material to the side of the mining sight before transporting the sulfide material to the supporting vessel at the surface.
+There are three mining waste processes, known as the side cast sediment release, dewatering process, and sediment shift or disturbance, that would be expected with the deep-sea mining processes and could result in the accumulation of a sediment plume or cloud, which can have substantial environmental implications.
+The side cast sediment release is a process that would occur at the seafloor and would involve the move of material at the seafloor by the submerged ROV's and would most likely contribute to the formation of sediment plumes at the seafloor.
+The idea of side cast release is that the ROV's would discard economically invaluable material to the side of the mining sight before transporting the sulfide material to the supporting vessel at the surface.
 The goal of this process is to reduce the amount of material being transferred to the surface and minimize land-based.
-The dewatering process is a mining waste process that would most likely contribute to the formation of the sediment plume from the surface.
-The method of mine waste disposal releases water from onboard the ship that may have been obtained during the extraction and transport of the material from the seafloor to the surface.
+The dewatering process is a mining waste process that would most likely contribute to the formation of sediment plumes from the surface.
+The method of mine waste disposal releases water from the ship that may have been obtained during the extraction and transport of the material from the seafloor to the surface.
 The third contribution to the formation of the sediment plume or cloud would be sediment disturbance and release.
-This mining waste contribution is mainly associated with the mining activity on the seafloor associated with the movement of the ROV’s and the destructive disturbance of the seafloor as part of the mining process itself.
+This mining waste contribution is mainly associated with the mining activity on the seafloor associated with the movement of the ROVs and the destructive disturbance of the seafloor as part of the mining process itself.